Tesco knocks down Britain's FTSE after record loss

 LONDON, April 22 Britain's top share index fell on Wednesday, knocked by falls in supermarket Tesco after it reported one of the biggest losses in UK corporate history, and by heavy declines in banking stocks.

-Shares in Tesco were down 4.6 percent, at the bottom of the FTSE 100, after Britain's biggest retailer plunged to an annual loss of 6.4 billion pounds ($9.5 billion) and failed to provide details about the planned disposal of assets such as its data-gathering arm Dunnhumby.
+Shares in Tesco were down 2 percent, reversing early gains, after Britain's biggest retailer plunged to an annual loss of 6.4 billion pounds ($9.5 billion) and failed to provide details about the planned disposal of assets such as its data-gathering arm Dunnhumby.

 "Tesco's review of Dunnhumby is 'well-advanced', but there is no concrete news on its future or indeed the future of any of Tesco's other operating assets," analysts at Barclays said in a note.

-Investors were monitoring a standoff between Greece's government and its creditors over reforms needed to unlock bailout funds amid renewed worries that Greece might have to leave the euro zone.
+Investors were monitoring a standoff between Greece's government and its creditors over reforms needed to unlock bailout funds and renewed worries that Greece might have to leave the euro zone.

 "The FTSE 100 is very range-bound at the moment and lacks a clear direction," IG analyst Chris Beauchamp said.

-Rolls-Royce Holdings, the world's second-largest maker of aero engines, rose 3.4 percent after announcing that Chief Executive John Rishton would retire in July, and be succeeded by Warren East, the former head of Britain's biggest listed technology company ARM.
+Rolls-Royce Holdings, the world's second-largest maker of aero engines, rose 3 percent after announcing that Chief Executive John Rishton would retire in July, and be succeeded by Warren East, the former leader of Britain's biggest listed technology company ARM.

 MOSCOW, May 6 Russia has blocked access to Chinese social media app WeChat, developed by Tencent Holdings , for failing to give its contact details to the Russian communications watchdog.